 Adjunct Professor, School of Ministry

+Between 2011 and 2017, she was a researcher with a multi-country project, The Africa Leadership Survey https://africaleadershipstudy.org/, funded by Tyndale House Foundation through eleven collaborating universities.
 Between 2013 and 2017, she was a researcher, convener, and keynoter with the World Christian Revitalization project, funded by Luce Foundation through Asbury Theological Seminary.
 More recently she has been co-director of a project researching Spirituality, Pluralism and Progress, funded by the Templeton Religion Trust through St. Thomas University.

 Dr. Gitau is the author of Megachurch Christianity Reconsidered: Millennials and Social Change in African Perspective (https://www.ivpress.com/megachurch-christianityreconsidered/, a “smart and thoughtful analysis of an extraordinarily important phenomenon in contemporary Christianity" (Philip Jenkins).
 The book won the 2019 Christianity Today’s book of the year award in the Global Missions category.
 She is co-author, with Dr. Mark Shaw, of the Kingdom of God in Africa: The Kingdom of God in Africa, revised and updated.
 She has published numerous other articles and is currently involved in multiple writing projects.

-Education: B.Ed.
+EDUCATION: B.Ed.
 (Hons.), University of Nairobi; Masters in Missiology, Nairobi Evangelical Graduate School of Theology; Ph.D., Africa International University.

-Dr. Bryan Froehle
+Dr. Ryan Froehle

 Over the course of a career stretching back to the 1980s, Dr. Froehle has served on faculties of five different universities, won over two dozen grants, taught over 50 different courses in religion and the social sciences, and chaired more than two dozen dissertation committees.
 He is an elected member of the International Academy for Practical Theology and has served on the board of the American Society for Missiology.